NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 > but in these last days he has spoken to us by his Son, whom he appointed the heir of all things, through whom also he created the world.

-If the Son is **the heir of all things**, meaning all created things, and he himself is created, does he inherit himself?
+If the Son is **the heir of all things**. **All things** refers to all created things.
+If Jesus himself would be a created thing, does that mean he inherits himself?
 Of course not, because Jesus is not created.
 He is the uncreated creator, the person of God **through whom...he created the world**.

 ## Hebrews 1:3